 You’ve created your app using InstaVR for the Oculus Go.
 Now you’d like to view it and distribute it to others.
 The recommended method from Oculus is via their Oculus Store.

 Below the FAQs is our quick start guide focused on the easier of the two main Oculus Go publishing methods: via Oculus Store Release Channels.

 Good luck and email us or use Live Chat (weekdays) if you have any questions!

 Question: Will this method release my app to all Oculus Go users?

 Answer: No. This method will only load it on your Oculus Go.
-And then you can add additional specific Oculus Go users, if you’d like.
+And then if you’re an InstaVR Pro subscriber, you can add additional specific Oculus Go users via Release Channels, if you’d like.

 Question: Can I just upload my existing Gear VR package to Oculus Store?

 Answer: No. As you’ll see below, you need to package your app specifically for the Oculus Store and then upload.

 Question: Do I need to know any Device IDs or create Oculus Signature Files?

 Answer: No, that’s only required for Gear VR.
 For distributing your Oculus Go app, you just need the email address of the user tied to their Oculus Developer account.